EngineerBetter/engineerbetter-hugo/content/blog/product-why.md

 An organisation without product thinking turns itself into the bet - _we'll build whatever we think is the right thing, and if we're wrong, we'll go bust_.

-### When teams are empowered to care about what they’re doing, it shows.
+### When teams are empowered to care about what they’re doing, it shows

 So many morale and people issues have crept  into the many of the delivery teams that we are later asked to help.
 Oftentimes, we find that the “people” aspect of our field is lost the moment we get to the teams doing the building.
 This directly affects how well those teams function and the things that they produce, as dysfunctional teams are unable to be as effective or productive as they could be.